kelseyhightower/kubernetes-the-hard-way/docs/09-install-cri-workers.md

-# Installing CRI on the Kubernetes Worker Nodes
+# Installing Container Runtime on the Kubernetes Worker Nodes

 In this lab you will install the Container Runtime Interface (CRI) on both worker nodes.
 CRI is a standard interface for the management of containers.
 Since v1.24 the use of dockershim has been fully deprecated and removed from the code base. [containerd replaces docker](https://kodekloud.com/blog/kubernetes-removed-docker-what-happens-now/) as the container runtime for Kubernetes, and it requires support from [CNI Plugins](https://github.com/containernetworking/plugins) to configure container networks, and [runc](https://github.com/opencontainers/runc) to actually do the job of running containers.